The influence of cinema on music: viral hits and classics revitalized in popular culture

-The relationship between film and music
+Relationship between cinema and music

 Beyond soundtracks, existing songs go viral due to their synergy with images and narratives, reaching new generations.